michelkana/lendingclub/CS109aLendingClub_Results.md

 **Disparate impact** in United States labor law refers to "practices in employment, housing, and other areas that adversely affect one group of people of a protected characteristic more than another, even though rules applied by employers or landlords are formally neutral."[18].
 It measures the difference that the majority and protected classes get a particular outcome.
 We use the function below adapted from [16] to check on disparate impact based on the legal definition of threshold of 80%.
 This is determined with respect to a protected class.

 The input of the function is an array of binary values (1 if the sample is a loan requested by a female, 0 else) and a second array of binary values (1 if the model predicted that the loan will Charge Off, 0 else).

-If $\dfrac{P(male | chargeoff )}{P(female | chargeoff )} \leq 80%$ then the definition of disparate impact is satisfied.
-The output is True is the model demonstrates discrimination, False else.
+If P(male|chargeoff)/P(female|chargeoff) <= 80% then the definition of disparate impact is satisfied.

+The output is True if the model demonstrates discrimination, False else.
 The degree of discrimation is also provided between 0 and 1.